 Food will be very basic everywhere so you will actually have to keep your expectations low in this aspect.
 Do not go expecting a long list of available items on the menu.

-Fresh vegetables in winter are not easily available and locals tend to stock up those for a few weeks.
+Fresh vegetables in winter are not easily available and locals tend to stock up on those for a few weeks.
 Whatever is put on your table is going to be very simple.
 You can either eat at your hotel or at any of the restaurants open in town.
 Neha Sweets in the main market in Leh remains open in the winter months as well.

 In Leh City you may be able to find a good hotel but not in any of the other places.
-At places like Nubra, Pangong, or Hanle, you will be staying at either simple guest houses or as paying guests.
+At places like Nubra, Pangong, or Hanle, you will be staying at either simple guest houses or paying guests.
 Your stay will definitely be comfortable and warm but please do not expect a five-star hotel treatment.

 Do Not Go if this is Your First time in Ladakh

 A winter trip is best as your second or probably third time here.
 But if you have never been to Ladakh then I would recommend that you postpone the plan by a few months, and undertake this journey between May and September.

 That way you would have already familiarized yourself with the region.
 You would know where to go, where to stay, what to see, and what to expect.
 You would know what the terrain of Ladakh and its climate is all about before you come here in the extreme weather conditions of February.